Mantell's moa

 Mantell's moa (Pachyornis geranoides) also known as Mappin's moa or moa ruarangi, is an extinct species of moa from the North Island of New Zealand.
 It inhabited lowland environments like shrublands, grasslands, dunelands, and forests.
 Moa are an extinct group of ratites, flightless birds with a sternum without a keel.
 They also have a distinctive palate.

 Its name is in honour of New Zealand naturalist and politician Walter Mantell.

 Description

 Mantell's moa had a length of 54 cm, and weighed between 17 to 36 kg.
+Another estimate gives 31.8 kg for males and 51.4 kg for females.
+Height has been estimated at 1.11 meters.